-All questions required for Applicants that are currently operating in Covered California.
-Questions 21.4.5.1 and 21.4.5.2 are required for Applicants that are not currently operating in Covered California.
+21.4.5.1 and 21.4.5.2 are required for Applicants that are not currently operating in Covered California.

-Applicant must: 1) Adopt a hospital payment methodology that places all acute general hospitals either at risk or subject to a bonus payment for quality performance.
-2) Promote hospital involvement in improvement programs so that all hospitals achieve infection rates (measured as a standardized infection ratio or SIR) of 1.0 or lower for the five Hospital Associated Infection (HAI) measures outlined in Attachment 1 or are working to improve.
+Applicant must: 1) Adopt a hospital payment methodologystrategy that places all acuteeach general hospitals eitheracute care hospital at-risk or subject to a bonus payment for quality performance.-and ties at least 2% of network hospital payments to value.
+2) Promote hospital involvement in improvement programs so that all hospitals achieve infection rates (measured as a standardized infection ratio or SIR) of 1.0 or lower for the five Hospital Associated Infection (HAI) measures outlined in Attachment 1 listed below or are working to improve.
+3) Promote hospital involvement in improvement programs so that all hospitals comply with Sepsis Management according to CMS guidelines.
 3) Promote hospital involvement in improvement programs so that all hospitals comply with Sepsis Management according to CMS guidelines.